cotimes2/test/README.md

 # test
-test only for practicing purpose
+test only for practicing purpose - edited version